 Recent New York Times coverage of the dire supply chain effects Hurricane Maria had on the availability of critical prescriptions in the U.S. illustrates how quickly vendor management issues can escalate.
 The article notes, “Federal officials and major drugmakers are scrambling to prevent national shortages of critical drugs for treating cancer, diabetes and heart disease, as well as medical devices and supplies, that are manufactured at 80 plants in hurricane-ravaged Puerto Rico.”

 Typically, these risks are managed through a cumbersome, annual cycle of sending out assessments and then manually processing the results in an attempt to, somehow, identify vendors with risk profiles above the organization’s appetite.
-This, however, is not the strategic approach that effective vendor management requires.
+This, however, is not the strategic approach that effective vendor risk management requires.
 Third-party business relationships can potentially disrupt operations, threaten revenue streams, cause reputational damage, and expose the organization to regulatory penalties.
 That risk must be managed strategically like all other enterprise risks.

 Managing Certificates of Insurance — a first step